Altimis/Tweets-classification-/README.md

 # Tweets-classification-
 Prediction of tweets topics (sports or politics)

-In this project, I tried to follow two ways of solving this approaches to solve this classification problem.
+In this project, I tried to follow two approaches to solve this classification problem.

 The first one is by using the tf-idf technique following by applying Multinomial Naive Bayes and SVM modles.